Jay-Idrees/UPenn-CyberSecurity-Terminal/Readme.md

 wc with the specification of -l is counting the number of lines with text in the file.
 In this case as we expect that each of the line will be the name of the files with the word, so this count will also the count of the files in which the word/ string was found<br>
 '>>' means appending

-## Changing text inside the files with sed
+## Substituting text inside the files with sed
 The main command is `sed`

 - sed s/`Word to be replaced`/`Word to replace with`